HuanMeng-official/LumenFlow/README.md

 ### Prompt Presets

-LumenFlow includes an advanced role-playing system with file-based prompt presets.
-These presets are configured in `assets/prompt/presets.json` where the `system_prompt` field contains a file path to XML/TXT files containing detailed character definitions.
+LumenFlow includes an advanced role-playing system with file-based prompt presets that support multiple languages.
+The system automatically loads the appropriate language version based on the user's selected interface language.

 #### How It Works
+- **Multi-Language Support**: Presets are available in both Chinese (`presets-zh.json`) and English (`presets-en.json`) versions
+- **Automatic Language Detection**: The system automatically loads presets based on the current interface language setting
-- **File-Based Presets**: The `system_prompt` field in `presets.json` points to XML/TXT files (e.g., `"characters/NingXi.xml"`)
+- **File-Based Presets**: The `system_prompt` field in preset files points to XML/TXT files (e.g., `"characters/zh/NingXi.xml"` for Chinese, `"characters/en/NingXi.xml"` for English)
 - **Automatic Content Loading**: The system automatically loads the file content and uses it as the system prompt
 - **Variable Substitution**: Supports `\${userProfile.username}` replacement with actual user names
 - **XML Format**: Rich XML structure for detailed character definitions with meta information, personality logic, addressing protocols, and example dialogues